-Wireless communications; channel modeling; ultrasonic Imaging; medical ultrasound; fiber optic sensors; biophotonics.
+Wireless communications; channel modeling; ultrasonic Imaging; medical ultrasound; fiber optic sensors; biophotonics

 Dr. Shankar has put together new MS programs in Telecommunications Engineering (ECE department), and in Software Engineering (a joint program of the Colleges of Engineering, Arts & Sciences and Information Science and Technology).
 He also developed a BS in Software Engineering program, jointly with the College of Information Science and Technology and the Department of Mathematics and Computer Sciences.
 In addition, he setup a practical training program for all MS students in the College of Engineering (Career Integrated Education).
 He also set up the on-line MSEE program in the ECE department.
-He served as the Assistant Department and Graduate Advisor (ECE Department) from 1993 to 1997 & 1999 to 2004, the Director of Graduate Programs (COE) from 1996 to 2000 and Interim Department Head (ECE department) from 2006 to 2007.
+He served as the Assistant Department and Graduate Advisor (ECE Department) from 1993 to 1997 and from 1999 to 2004, the Director of Graduate Programs (COE) from 1996 to 2000 and Interim Department Head (ECE department) from 2006 to 2007.

 Students may click here to view Simulation Of Flat Fading Using MATLAB For Classroom Instruction.